git-moss/DrivenByMoss-Documentation/KnownIssues.md

 ### Further issues

 * If you use Melda plugins, turn off GPU acceleration in the Melda plugin settings.
 Otherwise Reaper will crash.
-* The Debug menu contains an option to disable reading of the track chunk, which is by default enabled.
-This fixes issues with large sample plugins in the project (e.g. Kontakt or Omnisphere) but loses track deactivation and record quantization states.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak